About Opportunity Solutions Project

 Senior Director of Federal Affairs

-Robin Walker is the federal relations director for the Opportunity Solutions Project.
+Robin Walker is the senior director of federal affairs for the Opportunity Solutions Project.

 She is also the Founder and CEO of Walker Strategies, LLC.
 Robin previously served as the Director of Outreach for Fiscal and Health Care Policy at the Mercatus Center at George Mason University where she developed and executed strategies to engage policymakers on Capitol Hill on a variety of issues including health care, spending, budget and tax, entitlement, and trade policy.
 In addition, she has worked in government affairs for a privately held company and in the United States Senate for former Senator Tom Coburn (R-OK) and former Senator Wayne Allard (R-CO).